 Processing of payments:

 When a customer pays with cash, the cashier opens the drawer and gives them their change.
-The POS system interacts with the card reader to securely process and get authorisation for card payments.
+The POS system interacts with the card reader to securely process and get authorization for card payments.

 Inventory Update:

-The POS system automatically updates the inventory after a transaction is complete by removing the sold products from the stock.
-This aids companies in maintaining precise stock levels and preventing stock outs or excess inventory.
+The POS system automatically updates the inventory data after a transaction is complete by removing the sold products from the stock, effectively helping to monitor inventory and manage inventory levels.
+This aids companies in maintaining precise stock levels and preventing stockouts or excess inventory.

 Reporting and Analytics: